Environmental Considerations

 Non-fossil Certificate...Certificates are issued for electricity generated from "non-fossil power sources (methods of electricity production)" that do not use fossil fuels such as oil and coal.

-And ADR has installed electric energy measurement systems in 70 properties (50.4% of the portfolio) as of the end of July 2023, in order to improve the actual coverage rate of electricity consumption in our properties.
+And ADR has installed electric energy measurement systems in 188 properties (77.3% of the portfolio by total floor space) as of the end of July 2024, in order to improve the actual coverage rate of electricity consumption in our properties.
 By installing this system, it will be possible to measure the electricity consumption of the exclusive part.
 ADR encourages tenants to conserve usage through various enlightenment measures.

 For tenants, IRM are implementing various enlightenment measures related to energy conservation.